WVLK (AM): Top 40, MOR, AC

-From 1968 until sometime in the 1990s, WVLK was the original flagship radio station of the University of Kentucky Wildcats men's basketball and football games from the UK Sports Radio Network.
-Before that network was established, stations had to produce their own individual broadcasts of Kentucky Wildcats football and basketball games, and WVLK and WLAP were the primary Lexington-area radio outlets for the games before the network began.
+From 1968 until the 1990s, WVLK was the flagship radio station of the University of Kentucky Wildcats men's basketball and football games.
+They were broadcast from the UK Sports Radio Network.
+Before that network was established, stations had to produce their own individual broadcasts of Kentucky Wildcats football and basketball games, and WVLK and WLAP 630 AM were the primary Lexington-area radio outlets for the games before the network began.